Communication Disorders, Master of Arts (M.A.)

 Admission to the Program

 To be eligible for consideration for admission into the M.A.
-Program in Communication Disorders, applicants must meet the requirements for admission to the Eastern Kentucky University Graduate School and have
+Program in Communication Disorders, applicants must meet the requirements for admission to the Eastern Kentucky University Graduate School and have a bachelor’s degree in Communication Disorders or a related field with a minimum undergraduate GPA of 3.0 overall which includes the fall semester prior to the application deadline of Feb.
+15. Candidates admitted with a degree other than Communication Disorders must complete program pre-requisites before starting the graduate curriculum.

 “Approved” is a formal review process of the criminal records report.
 Any misrepresentation of facts, by omission or addition, may result in the denial of admission to the Communication Disorders Program or enrollment in off campus externship courses.

 Admission to Eastern Kentucky University’s undergraduate program in Communication Disorders does not guarantee acceptance into Eastern Kentucky University’s graduate program.
 There are limited spaces available in the graduate program.
 The most qualified applicants are admitted.
 Admission is based upon the criteria described above.
 Application forms are available online at the Graduate Education and Research website, http://gradschool.eku.edu/apply.
-Submit the completed application for admission with all required documents (application form, official transcripts, three recommendation forms, essay) by February 15 to the Office of Graduate Education and Research.
+Submit the completed application for admission with all required documents (application form, official transcripts, essay) by February 15 to the Office of Graduate Education and Research.

 Professional Code of Ethics